rohan-crypto/react-series/README.md

 So, there are 2 DOMs, one which the browser creates and second which React creates which is known as Virtual DOM.

-Now, when an update in state comes thorough SetState and the whole app is re-rendered, the whole DOM is repainted (that is why loading comes on screen).
+Now, when an update in state comes through SetState and the whole app is re-rendered, the whole DOM is repainted (that is why loading comes on screen).
 Now this process can become very bulky and can slow the application.
 To optimize this process, React uses Fibre, which is an algorithm which optimizes this process by smartly updating only selective parts of the application.